zaferkadi/bede-casino/README.md

 # bede-casin
-An implementaion of a betting system
+An implementaion of a betting system using ReactJS+Redux+es6+Scss+webpack

 ##Installation
 npm install <br/>